svaksha/Julia.jl/Mathematics.md

 + [MKL.jl](https://github.com/JuliaComputing/MKL.jl) :: is a package that makes Julia's linear algebra use Intel MKL BLAS and LAPACK instead of OpenBLAS.
 The build step of the package will automatically download Intel MKL and rebuild Julia's system image against Intel MKL.
 + [MUMPS](https://github.com/lruthotto/MUMPS) :: A wrapper for a MUltifrontal Massively Parallel sparse direct Solver of large linear systems in Julia.
 + [MUMPS1.jl](https://github.com/dmbates/MUMPS1.jl) :: An alternative implementation of a Julia interface to the sparse direct solver MUMPS.
 A MUMPS package for Julia is already registered but that package does not conform to the packaging standards for Julia.
-+ [NonuniformArray.jl](https://github.com/ReidAtcheson/NonuniformArray.jl) :: This library handles the case of __array of arrays__ where each subarray may have different lengths - but enforces contiguity of data for ease of passing to outside linear algebra packages.
 + [PolarFact.jl](https://github.com/weijianzhang/PolarFa.jl) :: A Julia package for the matrix polar decomposition.
 + [SALT.jl](https://github.com/xdavidliu/SALT.jl) :: SALT (steady-state ab-initio laser theory) solver package for Julia.
 + [SuperLU.jl](https://github.com/dmbates/SuperLU.jl) :: Julia interface to the SuperLU solver package for sparse systems.